IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-ObjService.rst

     ....

 RAII mechanism will ensure that everything is unlocked once the ``locked_ptr`` is destroyed.
-Once destroyed, accessing data objects with old pointer obtained from the destroyed ``locked_ptr``, is strongly discouraged, has there is no more concurrent access nor dumping protection.
+Once destroyed, you should not access anymore to the data objects as there is no more concurrent access nor dumping protection.

 .. note::